-Finally, I found this great chair on Facebook Marketplace for $20!
-I tried upholstery for the first time and I am so pleased with how all three chairs turned out!
-So let’s get into how to stain, paint and reupholster a chair!
+I found this great chair on Facebook Marketplace for $20!
+I tried upholstery for the first time and I am so pleased with how it turned out!
+So let’s get into how to reupholster a chair!

 *This post contains affiliate links, see my disclosure for more details.